Skip to main content Skip to home page

 Interpreters

-Court can be confusing, especially if English is not your first language.
 An interpreter can help you understand information and participate in the court process.

 The Magistrates’ Court may be able to arrange an interpreter if you are:

-• involved in a civil matter
+• you are involved in a civil matter

 How do I contact a Magistrates’ Court?